-This topology could be extended in a similar fashion to comprise of super-super-clusters (level-3) as shown in Fig. 3.4.2, super-super-super-clusters (level-4) and so on.
-A Client thus connects to a server node, which is part of a cluster, which in turn is part of a super-cluster and so on and so forth.
+This topology could be extended in a similar fashion to constitute a super-super-cluster (level-3 unit) as shown in figure 3.2, super-super-super-cluster (level-4 units) and so on.
+A client thus connects to a server node, which is part of a cluster, which in turn is part of a super-cluster and so on and so forth.
 We limit the number of super-clusters within a super-super-cluster, the number of clusters within a super cluster and the number of nodes within a cluster viz. the block-limit to 64.
-In a N-level system this scheme allows for $2{N-1}^6 \times 2{N-2}^6 \times \cdots \times 2_0^6$ i.e 2^{6N} server nodes to be present in the system.
+In an N-level system this scheme allows for $2_N^6 \times 2{N-1}^6 \times \cdots \times 2_0^6$ i.e $2^{6(N+1)}$ server nodes to be present in the system.

 What we essentially have here is a set of strongly connected server nodes comprising a cluster and a set of links connecting a cluster to other clusters.
-We are interested in the delays that would be involved in connecting from one node in the network that we have to another server node in the network.
-This is proportional to the server node hops that need to betaken en route to the final destination.
+We are interested in the delays that would be involved in connecting from one node in the network to another node in the network.
+This is proportional to the server node hops that need to be taken en route to the final destination.